DeveloperDilantha/AM-Bulk-Import-Websites-CSV/README.md

 Alexa Master is a popular community for advertisers to promote their websites for millions of visitors to get traffic for a reasonable price.
 Many advertisers lose their money on big companies as these companies charge a lot of money for a single visitor who are worthless 90% at the end.
 I keep developing this platform to help advertisers to save their money on worthless expensive web traffic.
 Explore more here: https://www.alexamaster.net/

 # What is this tool?
 I have developed a tool to import bulk websites to your alexamaster account.
-This tool will read a CSV file (Check Sample CSV File) and import them to your user account in a flash.
+This tool will read a CSV file (Check Sample CSV File here: https://github.com/DeveloperDilantha/AM-Bulk-Import-Websites-CSV/blob/main/SampleCSV.csv) and import them to your user account in a flash.
 Here are main column names you must have in CSV,

 1) URL - Your website address.